An official website of the European Union. See all European Institutions

 The European Commission, in close cooperation with the European Investment Bank (EIB), the European Bank for Reconstruction and Development (EBRD) and the World Bank, continues to support the modernisation of the Ukrainian gas transportation system, in line with the Joint Declaration made in March 2009.

 Since the association of Ukraine to the Euratom Research and Training Programme, Ukraine can benefit from research and training programmes for direct and indirect actions in the field of fission and fusion.

 The European Union is also the largest donor to the New Safe Confinement above the destroyed unit four of the Chornobyl nuclear power plant, which was put in place in November 2016.
 Work is ongoing to make the Chornobyl site safe by dismantling the old shelter and managing the radioactive waste.

-The EU remains committed to facilitating trilateral talks between Ukraine and the Russian Federation on the long-term transit of gas to Europe.
+The European Commission remains committed to facilitating trilateral talks between Ukraine and the Russian Federation on the long-term transit of gas to Europe.

 The EU supports the integration of Ukraine into the European Research Area through the association of Ukraine to the Horizon 2020 and the complementary Euratom research programmes.
 Such association allows Ukrainian researchers, businesses and innovators to apply to all funding schemes of both programmes, across the whole research and innovation value-chain, from fundamental research up to pre-commercialization activities, on equal terms with their EU counterparts.
-Furthermore, the EU is supporting the reform and modernisation of the Ukrainian national research and innovation system in line with the outcome of a comprehensive peer-review conducted in 2016.
+Furthermore, the EU is supporting the reform and modernisation of the Ukrainian national research and innovation system in line with the outcome of a comprehensive peer-review conducted in 2016 to support more innovation-oriented research.
+The EU is also supporting general awareness in Ukraine on the impact of research and innovation projects under Horizon 2020, with a particular focus on business engagement - notably SMEs.
+Support is also provided to modernise the Technology Transfer system of Ukraine.
 More information on EU-Ukraine research and innovation cooperation is available online.